 Kamado Joe – JoeTisserie Review – The Details

 The box contents was well protected in the stryofoam packing.
 The only gripe here is that I cannot recycle the stryofoam packing.
-How about a more ecofriendly solution.
+Hey Kamado Joe guys, how about a more ecofriendly packing solution.

 The box says “Made in China”

-Overall, the pieces all seem to be of high quality that the Kamado Joe folks are known for.
+Overall, the pieces all seem to be solid and of the high quality products that the Kamado Joe folks are known for.